MicrosoftDocs/entra-docs/docs/identity/monitoring-health/how-to-view-applied-conditional-access-policies.md

 ---
-title: Conditional Access and Microsoft Entra sign-in logs
+title: Conditional Access and Microsoft Entra activity logs
-description: Learn how to view Conditional Access details in Microsoft Entra sign-in logs so that you can assess the effect of your policies.
+description: Learn how to view Conditional Access details in Microsoft Entra activity logs so that you can assess the effect of your policies.
 author: shlipsey3
 manager: amycolannino
 ms.service: entra-id